logicalclocks/hops-examples/README.md

 # TensorFlow
 Hops Example provides Jupyter notebooks for running TensorFlow applications on Hops.
-All notebooks are automatically made available to HopsWorks projects upon project creation.
+All notebooks are automatically made available to Hopsworks projects upon project creation.
 Detailed documentation on how tp program TensorFlow on Hops, is available [here](https://hops.readthedocs.io/en/latest/user_guide/hopsworks/tensorflow.html).

 # Hive
-`HiveJDBCClient.java` available in hops-examples-hive, shows how users can remotely execute Hive queries against their HopsWorks projects' Hive databases.
+`HiveJDBCClient.java` available in hops-examples-hive, shows how users can remotely execute Hive queries against their Hopsworks projects' Hive databases.
 Firstly, it instantiates a Java JDBC client and then connects to the example database described in [Hops documentation](https://hops.readthedocs.io/en/latest/user_guide/hopsworks/hive.html#try-it-out).
 Users need to have created the database in their project as described in the documentation.
 This example uses [log4j2](https://logging.apache.org/log4j/2.x/) with logs being written to a `./hive/logs` directory.
 For changes made to `./hive/src/main/resources/log4j2.properties` to take effect, users must first do
 ```
 mvn clean package
 ```

-For `HiveJDBCClient.java` to be able to connect to the HopsWorks Hive server, users need to create a `hive_credentials.properties` file based on `hive_credentials.properties.example` and set proper values for the parameters:
+For `HiveJDBCClient.java` to be able to connect to the Hopsworks Hive server, users need to create a `hive_credentials.properties` file based on `hive_credentials.properties.example` and set proper values for the parameters:
 ```
 hive_url=jdbc:hive2://[domain]:[port]
 dbname=[database_name]